zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **Derivation from Holographic Principles:**

 The holographic principle provides another approach to deriving $\alpha \approx 3.5$.
-According to the AdS/CFT correspondence, a gravitational theory in $(d + 1)$-dimensional anti-de Sitter space is dual to a conformal field theory in $d$ dimensions.
+According to the AdS/CFT correspondence, a gravitational theory in $(d + 1)$ -dimensional anti-de Sitter space is dual to a conformal field theory in $d$ dimensions.

 For quantum systems with strong correlations, the dynamical critical exponent $z$ in the holographic theory relates directly to our parameter $\alpha$: